miklevin/Pipulate.com/software.md

 Now whenever you're running a long function like say a site-crawl, just throw a beep at the end and go get yourself a coffee.
 And if the code ends up on a server, it'll pass silently.

+#### Anonymous Lambda Functions & Tuple Unpacking

+If you look carefully you'll see some of Python's most awesome features demonstrated here such as anonymous functions (called lambdas), tuple unpacking (symmetrical variable assignment) and shim substitution for unavailable functions.
+It's all really demonstrated on the same line, really.

 You're welcome.